maboiteaspam/cozy-dns/README.md

 Create a peer.
 Then few more peers.

-It will connect to a local DHT table.
+They will connect each other and create a DHT table on your localhost.

 Select any node, attach it a domain.